time-less-ness/trust-assembly/back/README.md

 ```

 # Coordinator
 Receives from the front-end some content plus a headline.
-It looks up
+It looks up in the
-in the Vector Store if there's already a headline for that content (eg
+Vector Store if there's already a headline for that content (eg has a high
-has a high cosine similarity).
-If so, return it (this will dedup across many
+cosine similarity for the content).
+If so, return the headline that was
+already previously generated (this will dedup across many stories).
+If not,
-stories).
-If not, then generate one via LLM and put it into the Vector Store.
+then generate one via LLM and put it into the Vector Store.

 # Vector Store
 Unless there are objections, try Postgres with vector extension.